anaprataa/anaprataa/README.md

-- 👋 Hi, I’m @anaprataa
+- 👋 Hi, I’m @anaprataa.
 - 👀 I’m interested in engineering, sustainability, inovation, games and music.
-- 🌱 I’m currently learning about Python and Data Science in general.
+- 🌱 I’m currently learning about Python and Data Science.
 - 💞️ I’m looking to collaborate on anything that can contribute for a better future.
 - 📫 How to reach me analuaprata@gmail.com